Senior Writer: Hiba Ali

 Although paperwork and administration are part of the employee onboarding process, Cultural and social acclimatization, and support to reach peak productivity are essential.

-Importance of New Employee Onboarding Program
+What’s the Importance of New Employee Onboarding Process?

 During this time, employees learn about your work culture, get to know their managers and peers, and get their first impressions of your company.